LisaS7/ProjectsFromCourses/README.md

-This repo contains code from various Udemy courses.
-None of this is my own original code.
+This repo contains code from various Udemy courses with some additions and amendment.
+Basically, very little of this is my own code.